lane-zhao/F-circRNA/README.md

 ## Results
 f-circRNA will generate 4 folders, the fusion libraries will be generated in the **‘fusion_results’** folder.
 The fusion circRNA results will be generated in the **‘cirRNA_results’** folder, which contains positions and sequences of fusion circRNAs.

+## Simulated RNA-seq reads
+To estimate the power of f-circRNA, we tested it in the context of known ground truth and real biological sequencing data.
+Simulated RNA-seq reads were generated, the fastq files and result files can be download from http://www.origin-gene.cn/software/f-circrna/ .

+Any problem can contact Lei Zhao: zhaolei_lane@163.com